nor1c/nor1c/README.md

 ### > Main stacks:
 - ExpressJS
-- NestJS (actually I'm ok with any Node.js frameworks, they are all the same tho)
+- NestJS (actually, I'm ok with any Node.js frameworks, they are all the same tho)
 - CI3
 - Laravel
 - VueJS/NuxtJS